AP Frequently Asked Questions

 What about exams scheduled on on May 8 when schools are closed?
 Exams scheduled on May 8 will take place as scheduled on that day.

 What if I requested a make-up testing date?
-Students who were granted late testing by PPS will test May 22-24.
+Students who were granted late testing by PPS will test in late May.
 You should have received date and time confirmation from PPS.

 What do I need to know about testing day?
 For important information on what to bring and other details, click here.